endeffects/NServiceBus.Transport.Msmq/README.md

-# Experimental NServiceBus.Transport.Msmq for .net Core
+# NServiceBus.Transport.Msmq for .net Core
 This is an attempt to get the Msmq Transport running on .net Core.

 # Current state